-Any interested parties and/or agencies desiring to express their views concerning any of the above proposed activities may do so by filing their comments, in writing, no later than 4:30 p.m., 15 days from the date of publication of this notice, or September 9, 2021.
+This is an extension of a previously posted public notice, which was listed on August 18, 2021 and set to expire on September 17, 2021.
+Any interested parties and/or agencies desiring to express their views concerning any of the above proposed activities may do so by filing their comments, in writing, no later than 4:30 p.m., 15 days from the date of expiration of the previous notice, or October 2, 2021.

-Comments should be addressed to: Consistency Review Unit, Department of State, Office of Planning, Development and Community Infrastructure, One Commerce Plaza, 99 Washington Ave., Albany, NY 12231, (518) 474-6000, Fax (518) 473-2464.
+Comments should be addressed to: Department of State, Office of Planning and Development and Community Infrastructure, ATTN: Consistency Review Unit, One Commerce Plaza, Suite 1010, 99 Washington Ave., Albany, NY 12231, (518) 474-6000.
 Electronic submissions can be made by email at: CR@dos.ny.gov